REST API

 Pagination

-Some (but not all) API endpoints support pagination of GET requests.
-For example, if you wished to only download the third page of sensor_readings
+For example, to download the third page of sensor_readings

 GET https://my.farm.bot/api/sensor_readings?page=3&per=10